-Christmas garland can be used to create festive and long lasting giant wreaths.
+Christmas garland can be used to create festive and long lasting large Christmas wreaths.
 They are relatively easy to build and can be personalized to fit any unique style or personality.
-Fresh garland will not last as long as artificial garland, but it will provide the home with the classic smell of Christmas and evergreen plants.
-Make a wreath with the whole family for a new Christmas tradition.

 Things You'll Need

 Glue or connector sleeve for plastic tubing (optional)